BrotherBrown0o0/WMG_Invent/README.md

 A web-based inventory management system.

+## Prerequisites

+Before setting up the project, ensure you have the following installed:
+- Python 3.x
+- pip (Python package manager)
+- Git (for Option 1 only)

 ## Setup and Running

 ### Option 1: Setup from GitHub

+Open a terminal or command prompt and run the following commands:

 1. Clone the repository:
 ```bash